emqx/emqx-docs/en_US/data-integration/elasticsearch.md

 2. Click **Create** in the upper right corner of the page.
 3. Select **Elasticsearch** as the connector type and click next.
 4. Enter the connector name, for example, `my-elasticsearch`.
 The name must combine uppercase and lowercase letters and numbers.
 5. Enter Elasticsearch connection information according to your deployment method.
-If using Docker, <!-- TODO -->
+   - **URL**: Enter the REST interface URL of the Elasticsearch service as `http://localhost:9200`.
+   - **Username**: Specify the Elasticsearch service username as `elastic`.
+   - **Password**: Provide the Elasticsearch service password as `public`.
 6. Click the **Create** button at the bottom to complete the connector creation.

+Now you have created the Connector.
+Next, you need to create a rule to specify the data that needs to be written into Elasticsearch.

 ## Create a Rule for Elasticsearch Sink